trusona/trusona-wordpress-plugin/README.md

 ## Description

-Trusona is leading the #NoPasswords Revolution so you can login to your WordPress accounts without any passwords.
-Just point your phone to the dynamic QR code and voila - you are in.
+Trusona is on a mission to eliminate usernames, passwords, PINs, OTPs, etc.,to make user authentication frictionless while thwarting cybercrime.
+Once the Trusona plugin is activated you can log into your WordPress accounts without typing or remebering any passwords.
+Just point your phone to the secure QR code and voila - you are in.

 ## Top Features